PhlegmaticOne/PhlegmaticOne.DataStorage/README.md

 Defines single configuration which is queue operations capacity.
 Is this option is ```-1``` then Logger queue can have unlimited operation, if this option is positive number then it is operations queue capacity.

-Available at Create -> Data Storage -> Infrastructure -> Logger Config
+Available at Create -> Data Storage -> Infrastructure -> Operations Queue Config

 ## Storage configs